dma-neves/raptor/README.md

 ## Description

 - A high-level algorithmic skeleton C++ template library designed to ease the development of parallel programs using CUDA.
 - Raptor's syntax and core design features are taken from [marrow](https://docentes.fct.unl.pt/p161/software/marrow-skeleton-framework).
 Simillarly to marrow, raptor provides a set of smart containers (`vector`, `array`, `vector<array>`, `scalar`) and skeletons (`map`, `reduce`, `scan`, `filter`) that can be applied over the smart containers.
 Containers can store the data both on the host and device, and expose a seamingly unified memory address space.
-Skeletons are executed on the device, and the ontainers are automatically and lazily allocated (if not already allocated) and uploaded to the device whenever a skeleton is executed.
-Similarly to marrow, raptor also provides a function primitive, which allows one to specify a generic device function that operates over multiple raptor containers of different sizes, primitive data types, and the GPU coordinates.
+Skeletons are executed on the device, and the containers are automatically and lazily allocated (if not already allocated) and uploaded to the device whenever a skeleton is executed.
+Similarly to marrow, raptor also provides a generic function primitive.
+A raptor function allows one to specify a generic device function that can operate over multiple raptor containers of different sizes, primitive data types, and the GPU coordinates.
 ## Motivation

 - Raptor was developed as a simplified and lighter weight alternative to marrow (when using a CUDA backend).
 For complex irregular applications (many data-dependencies; potential for communication/computation overlap; nested operations over containers), marrow can acheive better performance.
 For more regular and bulk-synchronous applications, raptor can take advantage of a minimal runtime.
 - You may note that there already exists a standard high-level parallel algorithms library that tries to achieve some of the same goals as raptor: [thrust](https://developer.nvidia.com/thrust).
 The main differentiating features of raptor are:
     - The adoption of a unified address space, where containers ensure the necessary synchronization automatically in a lazy manner.
     - Multiple container types (`vector`, `array`, `vector<array>`, `scalar`).
-    - Ability to specify a synchronization granularity (coarse grain - whole container is lazily synchronized, fine grain - only dirty_host elements are lazily synchronized).
+    - Ability to specify a synchronization granularity (coarse grain - whole container is lazily synchronized, fine grain - only dirty elements are lazily synchronized).
     - Powerfull generic function primitive.

 ## Todo